 PAINTINGS UNFIT FOR VISION

 When William Herschel discovered infrared light in 1800 he poetically termed it: ‘Light unfit for vision’.
 Inspired by this, and modern infrared astronomy, I have begun creating images of imagined exoplanet landscapes that can only be viewed with thermal cameras.
-The first finished piece in this series was unveiled in the Faraday Lecture Theatre at the Royal Institution, London.
+The first finished piece in this series, believed to be the world’s first infrared painting, was unveiled in the Faraday Lecture Theatre at the Royal Institution, London.
 On the same stage where colour photography was first demonstrated, in July 2025, so too was the first infrared painting.

 The James Webb Space Telescope is beginning to discover new worlds using infrared light.